Why Observational Drawing Is a Designer’s Superpower – and a Confidence Builder

 Share this post or save it for later:

-I’m going to stick my neck out and say that observational drawing is the only art skill you’ll need to design clothes.
+I’m going to stick my neck out and say that observational drawing is the only art skill you’ll need for fashion design, or to design clothes.

 The kind of drawings or sketches you’ll create in the process of designing your own clothes will help and support you.
 Please, please don’t worry about how ‘good’ you think they are.
 They’re not destined for a gallery or exhibition.
 They’re there to get you to think creatively and positively about what you want to create.